USEPA/WNTR/documentation/framework.rst

   (similar to junction demand and reservoir head), controls adjust the base speed, and speed patterns are a multiplier on the base speed.
 Results from the two simulators can match by scaling speed patterns and using controls appropriately.
+* **Leak models**: Leak models are only available using the WNTRSimulator.
+Emitters can be used to model leaks in EPANET.
 * **Multi-point head pump curves**: When using the EpanetSimulator, multi-point head pump curves are created by connecting the points with straight-line segments.
   When using the WNTRSimulator, the points are fit to the same :math:`H = A - B*Q^C`